mikolajozga/to-do-list/README.md

 It's just a regular to-do list.
 First you have to enter the task you want to do, and then you have the option to mark your task as done or you can delete it.

+NEW FEATURES:
+- Now you can mark all tasks as done with "Ukończ wszystkie" button
+- Also you can hide all done tasks with "Ukryj ukończone" button.